lsst/rtn-032/index.rst

 Xrootd storage) and s3 storage use `variant of Xrootd service to provide HTTP and xrootd TPCs
 <https://xrootd-howto.readthedocs.io/en/latest/tpc/#an-example-of-wlcg-tpc-configuration-with-x509-authentication>`_.

-Rubin may support a subset of the above storage systems, depend what local accessing protocols Rubin will use.
-Currently it is the s3 protocol, though plain webdav/HTTP protocol is also supported.
+Depend what **local data accessing protocols** Rubin will use, Rubin may support a subset of the above storage systems.
+Currently this protocol is **s3**, though plain webdav/HTTP protocol is also supported.
 This is not a final list.

 Rucio and FTS will manage the data transfer among RSEs.
 Users may also download or upload against